onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

     When the VNF's Heat Orchestration Template's Resource ``OS::Neutron::Port``
     is in an incremental module and
-    is attaching to an internal network (per the
-    ONAP definition, see Requirements R-52425 and R-46461), the ``network`` parameter name **MUST**
+    is attaching to an ONAP internal network (per the ONAP definition, see Requirements R-52425 and R-46461 and 35666), the ``network`` parameter name **MUST**

       * follow the naming convention ``int_{network-role}_net_id`` if the